-Please consider applying to our program via the Early Decision Process.
-Please watch our webpages for information regarding our Direct Admit Program for entering Freshman for Fall of 2015.
+Please consider applying to our program via the Direct Admit Pathway for entering freshman beginning in the Fall of 2015.
+See the prepharmacy admissions pages on our website

 The Pharm.D. curriculum consists of six semesters (fall and spring) of didactic work plus experiential rotations throughout the curriculum.
 Didactic semesters average 16-20 hours, which include elective courses.
 Experiential education begins within the first year of the curriculum.
-A minimum of three of the fourth year rotations must be performed in designated rural areas.
+A minimum of three of the Advanced Pharmacy Practice Experience (APPE) rotations must be performed in designated rural areas.
 In addition, interprofessional education is a priority at our School, thus students will have various experiences with the other health disciplines offered at WVU.

 Students may also pursue Ph.D. degrees in biomedical, pharmaceutical and pharmacological sciences, and health outcomes research.
 A variety of postgraduate residencies and fellowships are available.